Reading and the Squid

 Promising Personalized Guidance Every Step of the Way

-I specialize in reading intervention strategies with an emphasis on a multi-sensory approach.
-I work with children diagnosed with dyslexia, showing risk factors for dyselxia and those struggling along the reading acquisition continuum.
-I can identify your child's problem areas and work with them in positive, constructive ways to achieve success.
+I specialize in reading and writing intervention strategies with an emphasis on a multi-sensory approach.
+I work with children diagnosed with dyslexia, showing risk factors for dyselxia and those struggling along the reading/writing acquisition continuum.
+I can identify your child's challenge areas and work with them in positive, constructive ways to achieve success.
 I design my lessons according to my students’ needs, with an emphasis on confidence-boosting activities.

 If you suspect that your child may be dyslexic here are some points to consider: